Nantclwyd y Dre: Stool of ease or commode

 A 17th-century toilet consisting of a chamber pot set inside a lidded seat.
 It is found in the ensuite of the Jacobean bedchamber.
 This is a copy of a 17th-century original now displayed at Plas Mawr, Conwy.
 Such stools of ease - which are basically a lidded box containing a chamber pot - became popular in Elizabethan times as they were much more convenient than a trip to an outside privy.

 Table in the Jacobean Room

-The table is set for dinner with its lovely pewter tableware and napery, real status symbols for the Parry family who added this room and the little ensuite next to it in about 1620.
+The table is set for dinner with its pewter tableware and napery, status symbols for the Parry family who added this room and the small ensuite next to it in about 1620.
 Tableware includes: pewter candlesticks, plates and porringers, a pewter ewer (or jug) and a basin for hand washing before and after meals, a pair of facon de Venise drinking glasses, Bellarmines salt glazed stoneware flagons and Rhineland imported drinking jugs.